AP-HLine-3D/HLine3D/README.md

 The intent of this Project is to provide directions to fabricate a Student level 21cm Hydrogen Line Radio Telescope able to be fully constructed with hand tools.

-This antenna as excellent performance.
+This antenna has excellent performance.

-Additionally, Software has been designed to Process  Daniel Kaminski IF_Avg *.txt files by
+Additionally, Jamison Adcock has designed Java Software to Process SDR# Studio & Daniel Kaminski IF_Avg *.txt files by

 Correcting the Spectra for Background Drift ,